CIWA Quarterly Bulletin

 CIWA has developed a tool kit specifically targeted to social development and related experts working to provide technical expertise on the development and implementation of CIWA programming at the institutional and project level.
 Working together with CIWA teams, it provides significant detail to assist experts to understand the critical steps they can take to facilitate the integration of social inclusion considerations throughout the project cycle.
 Discover this tool kit on the CIWA website.

 CIWA’s social media engagement

+A special thank you to our editorial team, partners, reviewers and authors.
 Photo Credits: Shutterstock and Unsplash Images, World Bank/ Flickr